 Facebook shared data with 60 phone manufacturers including big names like Apple and Samsung:

-Not one or two, but sixty phone manufacturing companies were blessed with user’s data.
+Not one or two, but sixty phone manufacturing companies were blessed with the user’s data.

 The Chinese mobile manufacturing company, Huawei, was among these 60 companies as well.